rugbyprof/2143-Object-Oriented-Programming/Resources/05-OperatorOverloading/README.md

   }
 ```

 Remember, this is a pointer to the object that the member function is being called on.
-Since `a = b` is treated as `a.operator=(b)`, you can see why it makes sense to return the object that the function is called on; object a _is_ the left-hand side.
+Since `a = b` is treated as `a.operator=(b)`, you can see why it makes sense to return the object that the function is called on; object a *$1* the left-hand side.

 But, the member function needs to return a reference to the object, not a pointer to the object.
 So, it returns `*this`, which returns what this points at (i.e. the object), not the pointer itself.
-(In C++, instances are turned into references, and vice versa, pretty much automatically, so even though *this is an instance, C++ implicitly converts it into a reference to the instance.)
+(In C++, instances are turned into references, and vice versa, pretty much automatically, so even though `*this` is an instance, C++ implicitly converts it into a reference to the instance.)

 Now, one more **very important** point about the assignment operator: